tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 </p>
 <p>
 <strong>dense2sparse: bool, optional (default=False)</strong><br>
 Whether to convert all features to sparse format.
-The element that is compressed is always zero.
+The value that is compressed is the most frequent value in the column.
 </p>
 <p>
 <strong>columns: int, str, slice, sequence or None, optional (default=None)</strong><br>